TimeTap23/kolekt/docs/oauth/META_THREADS_SETUP.md

 # 📱 Meta & Threads API Setup Guide

-This guide will help you configure your Meta and Threads app credentials for ThreadStorm.
+This guide will help you configure your Meta and Threads app credentials for Kolekt.

 ## 🎯 **Overview**

-ThreadStorm integrates with Meta's platform to:
+Kolekt integrates with Meta's platform to:
 - **Authenticate users** via OAuth
 - **Publish content** directly to Threads
 - **Manage permissions** and rate limits